boi4/libpfasst-doc/content/tools/_index.md

 python3 ./dynvis.py path/to/log/file
 ```

-This will create an rendered video in `media/videos/480p15/VisualizeDynProcs.mp4`.
+This will create a rendered video at `media/videos/480p15/VisualizeDynProcs.mp4`.

 There exist some command line flags to tweak the behavior of DynVis: